 Apple Pay – A Repetition With Noise

 Apple has no prior experience or product in the financial services domain but surely scratching their head to make some breakthrough.
 Now adding artificial intelligence taste to it after gathering data for machine learning algorithms to learn and support their business.

-Apple product has to succeed and no there option but ecosystem around it is costly and to me its neither Mobile Money nor Mobile Banking its a middleware of both.
+Apple product has to succeed as there is no second option but the ecosystem around is costly.
+To me it’s neither Mobile Money nor Mobile Banking it’s a middleware of both i.e. purely a mobile payment system.
 Traditional payments services providers, including banks as well as the well established big names like Mastercard, VISA etc have to wake-up, smell the coffee and innovate otherwise MNOs will “move their cheese”.
 Imagine what will happen when social media makes vibes into the payment space.

 The biggest resistance to Apple’s move into the mobile payments space will come from banks and credit card companies who stand to lose significantly if Apple succeeds in moving a percentage of consumer purchases onto the iTunes platform.

 - Connect electronic devices, such as wireless components in a home office system or a headset with a mobile phone.

 - Access digital content, with a wireless device such as a cell phone to read a “smart” poster embedded with an RFID tag.